joshmfrancis/Basic-Brainoof-Encoder/README.md

 Brainoof, or its more harsh name, Brainfuck, is a Turing complete, stack-based, esoteric programming language made to utterly confuse the programmer using it.
 It was created by Urban Müller in 1993 and consists of only 8 operators.

 Brainoof is one of the OG esoteric programming languages as it inspired many other esolangs.
-It is a really cool language and is quite challenging to code in!
+It is a really cool language and is quite challenging to code in at first!

 Due to the complexity of creating a program in Brainoof for aspiring esoteric programmers, I created an encoder in Python that allows you to input any string of text or numbers and output a compilable Brainoof program!
 Feel free to test it out for yourself in the compiler I link below!